-- 102. The estimate of the DRP for each year will be a simple trailing average. - 103.
-The trailing average estimate of the DRP will average the most recent 10 years of annual DRP estimates. - 104.
-Annually updating the resulting 10-year trailing average will involve adding in the most recent estimate of the DRP and dropping the estimate from 10 years ago.
-The weights for a simple hybrid trailing average DRP estimate will be 10 per cent each. - 105.
-The automatic formula for the equally weighted trailing average of the DRP to apply in any regulatory year is shown below:
+- 102. The estimate of the DRP for each year will be a simple 10-year trailing average. - 103.
+The trailing average DRP over the most recent 10 years will be a simple average of each year's debt premium (that is, the calculation will weight each year's debt risk premium at 10 per cent). - 104.
+The 10-year trailing average DRP will be updated each year by adding in the most recent estimate of the DRP and dropping the estimate from 10 years ago. - 105.
+The automatic formula for the simple, equally-weighted 10-year trailing average of the DRP is: